 \subsection{Orbital Angular Momentum}

-To better utilize the tremendous capacity offered by FSO, a great deal of attention is being given to exploring the potential of merging FSO with OAM, which emerges as a technology to solve the high data rate demands of future terrestrial~\cite{trichili2019communicating,wang2012terabit,huang2014100,ren2016experimental,yousif2019performance,wang2015ultra} and DS communications~\cite{djordjevic2010ldpc,djordjevic2011deep,wang2014potential,zhang2022parallel}.
-OAM does not only have the potential to significantly enhance the spectral efficiency, but also to offer a great deal of improvement over communications energy and security.

-The light that carry OAM constructs a twisted beam with a helical phase front making a singularity at the center of the beam resulting in a doughnut shape wavefront intensity profile.
-One of the OAM beam characteristics, commonly exploited, is the topological charge or mode number which is a positive or a negative integer that represents the number of phase twists per wavelength and the sign indicates the direction of the twist.
-Thanks to their orthogonality, OAM modes with infinite distinguished phase fronts provide an additional degree of freedom that results in significant capacity returns. {There are various OAM generation methods that are being used in the context of DS including spiral phase plate (\acrshort{spp})~\cite{zhang2022parallel}, computer-generated holograms (\acrshort{cgh}s), and spatial light modulators (\acrshort{slm}s).
-These schemes are also considered for detection.
-SLM, though, has shown to have a number of advantages over CGH and SPP schemes including having a higher control accuracy and resolution~\cite{wang2014potential}.
-SPPs, in addition, has shown to have limitations when larger mode numbers are considered, accordingly, Zhang et al. in~\cite{zhang2022parallel} suggested to use Dammann optical vortex grating (\acrshort{dovg}) method as it can modulate more OAM modes than the SPP and generate independent collinear OAM channel~\cite{lei2015massive}.
-Other methods including holographic or interferometric methods are recommended to be used for obtaining high photon efficiency in DS~\cite{djordjevic2010ldpc,djordjevic2011deep}.
+To better utilize the tremendous capacity offered by FSO, a great deal of attention is being given to exploring the potential of merging FSO with OAM, which emerges as a technology to solve the high data rate demands of future terrestrial~\cite{trichili2019communicating,wang2012terabit,huang2014100,ren2016experimental,yousif2019performance,wang2015ultra} and DS communications~\cite{djordjevic2010ldpc,djordjevic2011deep,wang2014potential,zhang2022parallel,wang2022orbital}.
+OAM does not only have the potential to significantly enhance spectral efficiency, but also to offer a great deal of improvement over communications energy and security.
+The light that {carries} OAM constructs a twisted beam with a helical phase front making a singularity at the center of the beam resulting in a doughnut-like shape wavefront intensity profile.
+One of the OAM beam characteristics commonly exploited is the topological charge or mode number, which is a positive or negative integer that represents the number of phase twists per wavelength and the sign indicates the direction of the twist.
+Thanks to their orthogonality, OAM modes with infinite distinguished phase fronts provide an additional degree of freedom that results in significant capacity returns. {There are various OAM generation methods that are being used in the context of DS including spatial light modulators (\acrshort{slm}s), spiral phase plate (\acrshort{spp}s)~\cite{zhang2022parallel},} computer-generated holograms (\acrshort{cgh}s).
+These schemes are also used for detection.
+SLM, which could be followed by a charge-coupled device (\acrshort{ccd}) camera when used as a detector~\cite{wang2014potential}, has shown to have several advantages over CGH and SPP schemes including having a higher-control accuracy and resolution~\cite{wang2014potential}.
+SPPs, in addition, have {been} shown to have limitations when larger-mode numbers are considered.
+Accordingly, Zhang et al.~\cite{zhang2022parallel} suggested {using the} Dammann optical vortex grating (\acrshort{dovg}) method as it can modulate more OAM modes than the SPP and generate independent collinear OAM channels~\cite{lei2015massive}.
+Other methods including holographic or interferometric methods are recommended to be used for obtaining high-photon efficiency in DS~\cite{djordjevic2010ldpc,djordjevic2011deep}.